Learn-Together-Pro/CgArt/curriculum/tasks/3_aestetics/Categorize_8_images.md

 REMARK: This exercise is given to test test your understanding of the material

-RESTRICTIONS: Provide a table with arranged images
+REQUIREMENTS: Provide a table with arranged images